Right Arrow

 The Hazard:

-During peak season, a driver rushes to finish a delivery, cutting through a cross-dock area on foot instead of using designated walkways.
-He’s nearly struck by a yard truck—an all-too-familiar scenario when deadlines push workers to take risks.
+During peak season, a worker cuts through a busy cross-dock area on foot instead of using designated walkways, a common shortcut taken under pressure.
+This behavior puts them in the direct path of moving vehicles like yard trucks, increasing risk—an all-too-familiar scenario when deadlines push workers to take risks.

 • Pre-shift safety briefings and “stop work” authority.